2i2c-org/2i2c-org.github.io/content/blog/2024/frx/index.md

 {{< figure
   src="images/leaderboard.png"
   width="75%"
   caption="An example leaderboard for a data challenge, taken from the [Cellmap Challenge](https://cellmapchallenge.janelia.org/).
 Users make submissions that are run against secure and private infrastructure and data, and provides feedback about the submission's performance.
-Learn more about the FRX challeenges project here: https://2i2c.org/frx-challenges/"
+Learn more about the FRX challenges project here: https://2i2c.org/frx-challenges/"
 >}}

 It is designed to be lightweight and flexible, and can be run on a variety of shared infrastructure.
 For those who wish to run this project on cloud infrastructure, we've also published a Helm Chart to help you deploy `frx-challenges` with Kubernetes: